intel-retail/automated-vending/docs_src/phases/phase2.md

 # Phase 2 - Add Card Reader Device

-In [phase 1](./phase1.md), the scenarios presented a breakdown of the various modes, events, and services that are working together within the Automated Checkout reference design.
+In [phase 1](./phase1.md), the scenarios presented a breakdown of the various modes, events, and services that are working together within the Automated Checkout reference implementation.
 Everything in phase 1 was simulated and all interactions were done via REST API calls.

 Phase 2 will be mostly the same, except there will now be a physical card reader device.
 This device is actually just a keyboard that types 10 digits and then presses enter, which is what a common RFID card reader also might do.